MAZHARMIK/MAZHARMIK/README.md

 - Official Whatsapp Page - <a href = "https://whatsapp.com/channel/0029Va6kVSjICVfiVdsHgi1A">codestorywithMIK-Whatsapp</a>
 - Official Facebook Page - <a href = "https://www.facebook.com/profile.php?id=100090524295846">codestorywithMIK-Facebook</a>
 - Official Instagram Page - <a href = "https://www.instagram.com/codestorywithmik/">codestorywithMIK-Instagram</a>
-- Official Instagram Page - <a href = "https://twitter.com/CSwithMIK">codestorywithMIK-Twitter</a>
+- Official Twitter Page - <a href = "https://twitter.com/CSwithMIK">codestorywithMIK-Twitter</a>
 - 🔭 I’m currently working on creating a <a href="https://github.com/MAZHARMIK/Interview_DS_Algo">DS & Algo Package for Interview</a> :arrow_right: (838 :star:, 427 :fork_and_knife:) (Only 89:fork_and_knife: left to make it :500: :scream:)
 - 🔭 Check this out <a href="https://github.com/MAZHARMIK/OOP_Crash_Course_Cpp">Crash Course for C++ OOPs Interview</a> :arrow_right: (48 :star:, 16 :fork_and_knife:)
 - 🔭 Learn how to use awesome C++ STLs while problem solving, Check out my treasure <a href="https://github.com/MAZHARMIK/Cpp-STL-Quick-Help">Cpp-STL-Quick-Help</a> :arrow_right: (37 :star:, 19 :fork_and_knife:)